 While the athletic elements of Kancey’s scouting report are exciting, some of his technical refinement is even more tantalizing.
-He already possesses a treasure trove of pass rush.
+He already possesses a treasure trove of pass-rush moves.
 He routinely uses swim, spin, and bull-rush moves to make his way to the QB.
-The swim move in particular is one that he appears to have mastered, and I witnessed him deploy it to devastating effect multiple times during the games studied.

 MORE: 2023 NFL Draft Big Board

 Kancey possesses an extremely alluring 2023 NFL Draft scouting report.
 However, there are some areas for improvement.
-Furthermore, there is a clear area of concern that could seriously impact not just his NFL draft stock but his future deployment in the NFL.
+Furthermore, there is a clear area of concern that could seriously impact not just his NFL draft stock, but also his future deployment in the league.

-At 6’0″ and 275 pounds, Kancey is likely to be considered undersized at the NFL level.
-Although he’s been able to use his explosion, lower body strength, and technical refinement to win at the college level, will he be able to have that same success against substantially more sizeable offensive linemen in the NFL?
+At 6’1″ and 281 pounds, Kancey is likely to be considered undersized at the NFL level.
+Although he’s been able to use his explosion, lower body strength, and technical refinement to win on the collegiate stage, will he be able to have that same success against substantially more sizeable offensive linemen in the NFL?

-While he routinely showcases a decent anchor and is rarely bowled over or moved backwards in the run game, there are some concerns here.
+While he routinely showcases a decent anchor, he can be moved backward in the ground game by larger, more powerful interior offensive linemen.
 Kancey sometimes can be washed away from the play with a little too much ease to be comfortable with as it pertains to his NFL projection.